krmerdem/Astro-Observer-Plan/README.md

 **INFO** | When the program is downloaded, the dependencies that it needs are available in the program.
 The program has been tested and works on Windows 10, Windows 11, Ubuntu 22.04 and Ubuntu 23.10 operating systems.

-**Dependencies used in the program** | PySide6, Matplotlib, NumPy, Astroquery, Astropy, Ephem
+**Dependencies used in the program** | PySide6, Matplotlib, NumPy, Astroquery, Astropy, Ephem, pytz

 ## Introduction